ibm-cloud-docs/hpc-spectrum-symphony/faq-symphony.md

     * File sharing is implemented using integration with Cloud Object Storage (COS).

 For more information, refer to the [IBM HPC Spectrum Symphony Deployment Values](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-deployment-values) documentation.

+## Is Key Management Services (KMS) enabled by default with {{site.data.keyword.symphony_full_notm}}?
+{: #kms}
+{: faq}

+Yes, the {{site.data.keyword.symphony_full_notm}} deployment process automatically includes KMS encryption for the infrastructure resources.
+This automation is handled by the `key_protect value` for the `key_management` deployment input value.
+If you already have an existing KMS key name, you can provide that during cluster deployment in the `kms_instance_name` deployment input value.
+If KMS is not needed, set the `key_management` deployment input value as null.
+For more about KMS encryption for your {{site.data.keyword.symphony_full_notm}} cluster, see [IBM® Key Protect and encryption keys].